EliteFitAI/ef-help-center/docs/product-tour/Admin/1userJourney.md

 ![Physiotherapymobile](/img/workflow4.webp)

 - **EliteFit.AI** sets up the platform and sends sign-up links to admins.
-- **Physio Admins** log in, configure programs, and monitor reports.
+- **Physio admins** log in, configure programs, and monitor reports.
-- **Physio Patients** sign up, set up their profile, follow assigned programs, and view progress.
+- **Physio patients** sign up, set up their profile, follow assigned programs, and view progress.

 If you have questions or need further assistance, please reach out to your physiotherapy provider or contact our support team.